-Sale and harvest receipts: forestry interest no longer held
+Sale and harvest receipts - forestry interest no longer held

-Include the market value of the forestry interest at the time of the CGT event at label X Forestry managed investment scheme income if:
+Include the market value of the forestry interest at the time of the CGT event at label X Forestry managed investment scheme income if the SMSF:

-- the SMSF ceased holding its forestry interest as a result of a CGT event (for example, it sold its interest or it received harvest proceeds), and - the SMSF can deduct or has deducted amounts paid under the FMIS for an income year, or would be entitled to deduct such amounts but for a CGT event happening within 4 years after the end of the income year in which the SMSF first pays an amount under the FMIS.
+- ceased holding its forestry interest as a result of a CGT event (because it sold its interest or it received harvest proceeds) and - has claimed a deduction, or can claim a deduction, or would be entitled to deduct such amounts but for a CGT event happening within 4 years after the end of the income year in which the SMSF first pays an amount under the FMIS.

-Sale and harvest receipts: forestry interest still held
+Sale and harvest receipts - forestry interest still held

-Include at label X Forestry managed investment scheme income in section B the amount by which the market value of the forestry interest was reduced as a result of the CGT event if:
+Include at label X Forestry managed investment scheme income in section B the amount by which the market value of the forestry interest was reduced as a result of the CGT event, if:

-- a CGT event happened and the SMSF still holds its forestry interest (for example, it sold part of its interest or it received partial harvest proceeds), and - the SMSF can deduct or has deducted amounts paid under the FMIS for an income year, or would be entitled to deduct such amounts but for a CGT event happening within 4 years after the end of the income year in which the SMSF first pays an amount under the FMIS.
+- a CGT event happened and the SMSF still holds its forestry interest (because it sold part of its interest or there was a partial harvest) and - the SMSF has claimed a deduction, or can claim a deduction, or would be entitled to deduct such amounts but for a CGT event happening within 4 years after the end of the income year in which the SMSF first pays an amount under the FMIS.